ndevadoss/RollingHouse/README.md

 man$year.built <- as.numeric(as.character(man$year.built))
 ***
 ```
-Doing a bit of exploration to make sure there's not anything
+Doing a bit of data exploration to make sure there's not anything
 weird going on with sale prices

 ```{r echo = FALSE}